revisit-studies/reVISit-studies.github.io/tutorials.md

 Similar to the above components website components render a website to the page.
 The website can be in any folder in the `public` folder (e.g., `public/mvnv/training/mvnv-training.html`), and the path is relative to the `public` folder, in that case.
 The website may also be external, in which case the path is the full URL.
 This would be useful for displaying publicly available websites or elements on them as a part of your study.

+For more detailed documentation on the website component, check out the [documentation](/typedoc/interfaces/WebsiteComponent.html).

 ```
 training: {
     type: website